gallenc/solent2Public/README.md

 ### checking out your own fork

 Having forked the repository, go to your own github account and clone the repository into your own workspace on your machine.
-Rather than just clone the repository into a workspace on your IDE, it is good practice to create a seperate folder on your local machine where you will clone your remote repositories.
+Rather than just clone the repository into a workspace on your IDE, it is good practice to create a separate folder on your local machine where you will clone your remote repositories.
-You can import seperate projects from this clone into your IDE worspace as you need to work on them.
+You can import separate projects from this clone into your IDE workspace as you need to work on them.

 Create a git repo folder on your local drive and clone your fork of solent2Public into it.
 ```